 subset of the entire Pipeline, for example: "Build", "Test", and "Deploy",

 which is used by many plugins to visualize or present Jenkins Pipeline

-A disposable directory on the file system of a Node where work can be done by a Pipeline or Project.
+A disposable directory on the file system of a Node where work can be done by a Pipeline or job.
 Workspaces are typically left in place after a Build or Pipeline run completes unless specific Workspace cleanup policies have been put in place on the Jenkins Controller.

 The Build was interrupted before it reaches its expected end.
 For example, the user has stopped it manually or there was a time-out.

 The Build had a fatal error.

 The Build had some errors but they were not fatal.
 A Build is unstable if it was built successfully and one or more publishers report it unstable.
 For example if the JUnit publisher is configured and a test fails then the Build will be marked unstable.